c-rob/quadfields/README.md

 ### Notes:
 * The plugin assumes that the quadrotor is a single dynamic shape in the vrep scene that is called "Quadrirotor".
-* See "Field controller" scene for usage
+* See the scene "field_controller.ttt" for how to use it.
 * To use the scene, also modify the path of the file vector-field.txt inside the script in the V-REP scene
 * The plugin has been written for V-REP 3.4.0.
 A newer API might require minor changes in the code.
 * Euler angles singularity at 90° pitch
-* Tested with ODE, Bullet <=2.83
+* Tested with ODE and Bullet <=2.83